 “People don’t buy what you do, they buy why you do it” Simon Sinek

-When an organisation has a Purpose that all of their people truly believe in, they think, act and communicate differently.
+When an organisation has a Purpose that all of its people truly believe in, they think, act and communicate differently.
 Purpose-driven organisations will attract people who believe what they believe and who want to be a part of their ’cause’.
 This is not restricted to employees, it includes customers, investors, suppliers and other stakeholders associated with the organisation.

 Having a purpose supported by strong values is a very powerful tool when it is communicated in the correct way – starting with Why.